Minneapolis DWI Attorney Barry Hogen

 Drivers whose licenses are canceled and whose privileges are denied as “inimical to public safety” are required to enroll in the Ignition Interlock Device Program for a period of three to six years in order to regain full driving privileges.
 DPS/Interlock

 The word “inimical” means that the DPS has declared you a danger as a driver.
 The ignition interlock is a device that the driver must breath into in order to start the vehicle.
 If the interlock detects an alcohol concentration level 0.02 or higher the vehicle will not start and the information will be recorded and transmitted to the monitoring authority.

-Please go to our contact us page and request a free evaluation today.
+Please go to our contact us page and request an evaluation today.

 The interlock program works in conjunction with the limited or restricted license.
 First-and second-time offenders need to go through several steps in order to regain driving privileges with an ignition interlock: